Oklahoma State University: History

-Oklahoma A&M's global engagement at an institutional level began in the 1950s when President Bennett was appointed in 1950 to be the first director of US President Harry Truman’s “Point Four Program,” a technical assistance program for developing countries.
+Oklahoma A&M's global engagement at an institutional level began in the 1950s when President Bennett was appointed in 1950 to be the first director of US President Harry Truman's "Point Four Program", a technical assistance program for developing countries.
 As part of the Point Four program, Oklahoma A&M College entered into an agreement in 1952 with the government of Ethiopia to establish a technical high school, an agricultural university, and an agricultural extension service there.
 Faculty and staff from the Stillwater campus traveled to Ethiopia and established Jimma Agricultural Technical School (now Jimma University), the Imperial Ethiopian University of Agriculture and Mechanical Arts (now Haramaya University), and an agricultural and research station at Debra Zeit.
 In recognition of the contributions of the OSU staff, Ethiopian Emperor Haile Selassie visited the Stillwater campus in 1954, the first foreign head of state to visit Oklahoma and the only one to visit Stillwater.

-On May 15, 1957, Oklahoma A&M changed its name to the Oklahoma State University of Agricultural and Applied Sciences, to reflect the broadening scope of its curriculum.
+On May 15, 1957, Oklahoma A&M changed its name to Oklahoma State University of Agricultural and Applied Sciences to reflect the broadening scope of its curriculum.
 Oklahoma Gov. Raymond Gary signed the bill authorizing the name change passed by the 26th Oklahoma Legislature on May 15, 1957.
 However, the bill only authorized the Board of Regents to change the college's name, a measure they voted on at their meeting on June 6.
-However, the name was quickly shortened to Oklahoma State University for most purposes, and the "Agricultural & Applied Sciences" name was formally dropped in 1980.
+However, the name was quickly shortened to Oklahoma State University for most purposes and the "Agricultural & Applied Sciences" name was formally dropped in 1980.
 Subsequently, the Oklahoma State University System was created, with the Stillwater campus as the flagship institution and several outlying branches: OSU-Institute of Technology in Okmulgee (1946), OSU-Oklahoma City (1961), OSU-Tulsa (1984), and the Center for Health Sciences also in Tulsa (1988).

 In 2005, OSU announced its "Campus Master Plan", a campaign to enhance academic, athletic, and administrative facilities.
 Over $800 million is earmarked for campus construction and renovation over twenty years.
-The Plan calls for an "athletic village", where all of the university's athletic facilities will be located on the main campus.
-To accomplish this goal, the athletic department bought all (or nearly all) the property north of Boone Pickens Stadium up to McElroy between Knoblock and Washington streets.
+The plan called for an "athletic village", where all of the university's athletic facilities will be located on the main campus.
+To accomplish this goal, the athletic department bought most of the property north of Boone Pickens Stadium up to McElroy between Knoblock and Washington streets.
 The city of Stillwater and property owners criticized this land gram.
 While the vast majority of the real estate was rental property appealing to college students, a few owners were longtime residents.
 A lone holdout in this parcel of land sued OSU over their right to use eminent domain to condemn and acquire their land.
-The case was decided in favor of the university.
-The project includes constructing an indoor practice facility for most sports, a soccer stadium/outdoor track, a tennis complex, and a baseball stadium.